LuizMiguel-k1ngm/LuizMiguel-k1ngm/README.md

 💻 Tech Stack: Proficient in Java and PHP, with a solid grasp of Git for version control.

-🛠️ Experience: From winning Hackathons (42Rio) to developing professional web solutions.
+🛠️ Experience: From winning Hackathons (42Rio) to developing professional solutions.

 🌱 Learning: Constantly evolving my software architecture skills and exploring new technologies.